gernest/greact/README.md

 ## Features

-- [x] Fast (try running this project's test suite)
+- [x] Fast
 - [x] Combines good parts from the go testing package, karma,jest,jasmine etc
 - [x] Write unit tests.
 - [x] Write integration tests (vecty only), yep now you can test your vecty components.
 - [x] Code coverage
- - [x] Like thano who aims to destroy half of the universe, we will destroy half of your frontend project's problems by ensuring it meets your expectations.
+ - [x] Like thanos who aims to destroy half of the universe, we will destroy half of your frontend project's problems by ensuring it meets your expectations.

 ## Supported browsers